qyang-nj/llios/dynamic_linking/dynamic_interposing.md

 It means the method replacement won't be applied to the binary that defines the interpose.
 In the sample above, the `open` function inside `interpose.dylb` itself will invoke the `libSystem`'s `open`, while the `open` function in other images (dylib or executable) will be replaced by `my_open` from `interpose.dylb`.
 Unlike Objective-C's swizzling or interposing on Linux, we can have a clean code to call the original implementation.

-Other than hard-coded section, `dyld` also provides the API [`dyld_dynamic_interpose`](https://github.com/qyang-nj/llios/blob/badce36ff3ccc8dc10e937e7d55aef8e5450673d/apple_open_source/dyld/dyld3/APIs.h#L180) to allow interposing at runtime.
+Other than hard-coded the section, `dyld` also provides the API [`dyld_dynamic_interpose`](https://github.com/qyang-nj/llios/blob/badce36ff3ccc8dc10e937e7d55aef8e5450673d/apple_open_source/dyld/dyld3/APIs.h#L180) to allow interposing at runtime.